MuhammedKalkan/Anyka-Camera-Firmware/README.md

 After new firmware, you will have full telnet access.
 As long as you are connected to wifi you dont have to go into hardware mode.

+Sensors included in this repo is gc1054.
+If yours is different , use your own drivers .
+Look at here: https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware

-There are two methods to run custom apps on camera
+There are two methods to run custom apps on camera.

 # 1- SDCARD Method